-- Mitigate the risks associated with failure of crops through supplementary or residual production systems.
+- Mitigate the risks associated with the failure of crops through supplementary or residual production systems.

-2. Give thrust to the adoption of technologies which will help in protecting resources during extended spells of dry seasons or droughts or during heavy floods caused by excess rains.
+2. Give thrust to the adoption of technologies that will help in protecting resources during extended spells of dry seasons or droughts or during heavy floods caused by excess rains.